Ashok0/EnderalVREssentials/README.md

 ## Scoped bows
 * For scoped bows, open VRIK MCM and disable "Adjust Held Weapons Position"
-* Open INI files and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
 * You can add scoped bows to your inventory by pressing "~" with Enderal VR active on your Windows desktop and entering one of the following lines:

 Player.AddItem 000CC392 1 (Angi's Bow)\